carbon-language/carbon-lang/docs/design/README.md

 The
 [logical operators can not be overloaded](expressions/logical_operators.md#overloading).

-Operators that result in [l-values](#expression-categories-and-value-phases), such as dereferencing `*p` and indexing `a[3]`, have interfaces that return the address of the value.
-Carbon automatically dereferences the pointer to get the l-value.
+Operators that result in [reference expressions](#expression-categories), such as dereferencing `*p` and indexing `a[3]`, have interfaces that return the address of the value.
+Carbon automatically dereferences the pointer to form the reference expression.

 Operators that can take multiple arguments, such as function calling operator `f(4)`, have a [variadic](generics/details.md#variadic-arguments) parameter